-Offerings from this program in 2011 were awarded “Best International Bond Deal" by FinanceAsia and "Debt Market Deal of the Year" by Asian Legal Business Australasian Law Awards.
+The offerings in 2011 were awarded “Best International Bond Deal" by FinanceAsia and "Debt Market Deal of the Year" by Asian Legal Business Australasian Law Awards.

 - Australia Pacific LNG Project, in its $8.5 billion project financing and $85 billion contract with Sinopec.

-This was awarded “Best Project Finance Deal” by FinanceAsia Achievement Awards, “Asia Pacific Oil & Gas Deal of the Year” by Project Finance International, and “Deals of the Year” by Asian-MENA Counsel, 2012.
+This was awarded “Best Project Finance Deal” by FinanceAsia Achievement Awards, “Asia Pacific Oil & Gas Deal of the Year” by Project Finance International and “Deals of the Year” by Asian-MENA Counsel 2012.

 - AXA Asia Pacific Holdings and AMP, in AMP’s $13.25 billion acquisition of AXA APH, conducted via a scheme arrangement.